Bryan-Lor/Arrange/README.md

 [![Visit App](https://img.shields.io/badge/Visit_App-1E90FF?style=for-the-badge)](https://bryanlor-arrange.netlify.app/)

 ##
 Originally I wanted an application to organize my projects and further streamline productivity.
 This led to the creation of Arrange, which proved to be a great programming exercise.
-In addition to strengthening my JavaScript, I have structured the project to expand my knowledge of React and how it speeds the development process.
+I have structured the project to use vanilla JavaScript to expand my knowledge of React and how it speeds the development process.
 The entire application is linked and deployed on Netlify.

 **Lessons Learned:**
 - Creating Single Page Applications